 While they were busy with their comms, Rol decided to test his planted bugs and found both were performing just as expected.
 Of course, they were both in very close range.
 Once done with lunch, Morvello offered a car to return them to the berth and Rol asked if they wanted to return there or head out to some other destination?
 Zach was up for something new, so long as there was transportation to get him and his chair around.
 Emkir suggested returning to the berth, to prevent a mob scene wherever they ended up.
 They considered the hazards and other risks, and Zach dismissed any crowds suggesting he could just rise above them in his hoverChair.
 Emkir acerbically quipped that Zach could rise above foot traffic into the flow of the hover-traffic above them.

 As they talked destinations, Zach groused about having missed the team's tour of the ancient artifact on Rhylanor Prime.
 Following those comments, they decided to check out an on-station museum on the artifact.
 Built to fleece those passing through who couldn't get down-well, the place they went had displays of many of the parts of the artifact Zach had already read about.
 There were some live cameras covering tourist filled sections of the artifact's public spaces, but nothing of note or not already made public.
 So Zach's Cr 10 ticket let him see nothing new while the others talked about elements of the in-person tour he'd missed.
-After taunting Zach about things "just off to the side" of what was publicly displayed, Emkir snuck chances to show Zach some pictures from inside the artifact.
+After taunting Zach about things "just outside the images" that were publicly displayed, Emkir snuck chances to show Zach some pictures from inside the artifact.
 Soon, both Rol and Emkir were taking opportunities to fill Zach in on many of the experiences he'd missed while sharing pictures when possible.

 Of course, they were careful because some of the media had followed them despite having to pay to do so.
 And from time to time, Rol was greeted or asked for an autograph, which he politely refused.
 But the museum was not large and, by mid-afternoon, they were done.
 Continuing through, they hit the gift shop and looked at items from cheesy to over-expensive while cruising the e-books, crystals on subjects like the Dryone, the Ancients and other interesting oddities in local space, like the Risek starport.
 Of course, there was nothing Zach hadn't bought or passed up as garbage.
 Emkir scanned through the data on the Risek station, finding nothing he didn't have from his research.
 Rol's interest was very different as he looked for a "sticky" to plant on Zach's hoverChair.